 Table of Contents

-The second type or the eukaryotic cells are distinguished with the only feature of nucleus.
-Every eukaryotic cell consists of individual nucleus that store genetic materials in the form of chromatin.
+The second type or the eukaryotic cells are distinguished by the only feature of a nucleus.
+Every eukaryotic cell consists of an individual nucleus that store genetic materials in the form of chromatin.
 Check out the differences between prokaryotes and eukaryotes in detail here.

 What is Mitosis?

 According to the Cell Theory, new cells are only created by the division of existing cells.
 In particular, mitosis is perhaps the most dramatic stage of the cell cycle as it involves both the disintegration and reorganization of the components of the cell.

 Mitosis, by definition is a type of cell division that involves only the somatic cells (any cell of a living organism other than the reproductive cells).
 In this process, the growth of the organism itself and the repair of any damaged tissues are ensured by continuously dividing cells.
 Mitosis is also the process by which lower eukaryotic organisms multiply through asexual reproduction (i.e. budding and use of runners).

 In simpler terms, during mitosis, a single cell gets divided into two identical daughter cells.
 The main purpose of mitosis is to allow growth of new cells and also to replace the repaired or worn-out cells.

 - For instance, the cell undergoes a process called the interphase as the preparatory phase before mitosis.
 Interphase is divided into three major stages: G1, S, and G2 phase.

 - During the S phase of interphase, the chromosomes are duplicated in order to make sure that each daughter cell will receive one copy of every chromosome.

 While the process of mitosis is variable among living organisms, the fundamental actions of separation are highly conserved in eukaryotes.
 Mitosis, although a continuous process, is typically divided into four stages: prophase, metaphase, anaphase, and telophase.